asweigart/ezsheets/README.md

 # EZSheets

-A Pythonic interface to the Google Sheets API that actually works as of March 2023.
+A Pythonic interface to the Google Sheets API that actually works as of July 2023.

 ## Installation and Setup